 Resources for businesses who wish to sell their products or services to the University of Wisconsin-Madison.

-UW-Madison does not keep a vendor list or an “approved vendor list”.
-There are only on-contract, or not-on-contract vendors.
+UW–Madison does not keep a vendor list or an “approved vendor list”.
+There are only on-contract or not-on-contract vendors.
+Vendors/Suppliers can learn more about how to register with UW System on the ShopUW+ Essentials Supplier Resources site.

 We recommend following these steps to become aware of procurement opportunities available in your commodity areas.
 For invoicing or payment questions, refer to Making Payments.